silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/02_working_with_dataobjects/01_adding_dataobjects_to_the_schema.md

 type will kick in here and provide a lot of assistance in building out this part of our API.

-Case in point, by supplying a value of `*` for `fields` , we're saying that we want _all_ of the fields on site tree.
-This includes the first level of relationships, as well, as defined on `has_one`, `has_many`, or `many_many`.
+Case in point, by supplying a value of `*` for `fields` , we're saying that we want _all_ of the fields on the `Page` class.
+This includes the first level of relationships, as defined on `has_one`, `has_many`, or `many_many`.

 [notice]
 Fields on relationships will not inherit the `*` fields selector, and will only expose their ID by default.
+To add additional fields for those relationships you will need to add the corresponding `DataObject` model types.
 [/notice]

-The `*` value on `operations` tells the schema to create all available queries and mutations for the dataobject, including:
+The `*` value on `operations` tells the schema to create all available queries and mutations for the DataObject, including:

 * `read`
 * `readOne`